 “She caught me taking a candid of her and said I better watch out or she may break my camera with her ugly big nose.
 Seriously, I didn’t even notice her nose, just the whole great package.
 But once she said it, it was like nose nose nose all night long.
 I no longer saw her, just that nose.”

-I have done it myself – better to mention the baby weight/zit on my chin/bags under my eyes/stain on my shirt before someone else does.
+I catch myself doing it too – better to mention the baby weight/zit on my chin/bags under my eyes/stain on my shirt before someone else does.
 By mentioning it, at least people know I know it exists, and don’t think I’m hot stuff running around town flaunting the baby weight/zit/dark circles/dirty blouse.

 The thing is… the world isn’t analyzing every inch of you the way in which you do.
 You stare at your pores, you fret over your yellowed teeth, you agonize over that lower belly that won’t disappear no matter how many crunches you do.
 But no one else really does.
 They see your whole package – the way you carry yourself, how animated you are when you speak, your joyful laugh.
 They see what you wear in conjunction with your hair, your makeup, your bag, your facial expressions.
 Most people aren’t picking you apart.